SOFTS-Raw sugar futures fall from last week's 11-year highs

 * Dealers said the market was due for a correction near-term after the sharp gains in the last two weeks.

-* They also said the current high level of prices for sugar might scare away large buyers such as China, reducing the outright demand for the sweetener.
+* They also said that high prices might scare away large buyers such as China, reducing outright demand for the sweetener.

 COFFEE